ta10101/BroNode/README.md

 The tooling consists of:

 1. A Docker container specification for running Holochain with hApps in an OCI-compliant containerized environment.
-2. A streamlined Linux ISO that enables the deployment of this container on physical or virtual hardware (especially HoloPorts).
+2. A streamlined Linux ISO (HolOS) that enables the deployment of this container on physical or virtual hardware (especially HoloPorts).
+3. A log-sender binary to send standard holochain reports (JSONL) to a specific location.

 For a detailed overview and usage instructions [see here](/USAGE.md).